htm-community/nupic.cpp/external/Windows/README.md

 	- with Desktop development with C++
 	   (be sure to check sub component "Visual C++ tools for CMake")
 	- configured to build with C++17 compiler
-	- Also note that Visual Studio 2015 will also work.
+	- Also note that Visual Studio 2015 may also work but not tested.
-- CMake 3.11 or newer
+- CMake 3.12 or newer
-     Add path to cmake.exe (i.e. C:\Program Files\CMake\bin) to your path environment variable.
+     Add path to cmake.exe (i.e. C:\Program Files\CMake\bin) to your PATH environment variable.

 - vcpkg package manager (optional)
 	Clone vcpkg repository from https://github.com/Microsoft/vcpkg
 	This will be used by the startupVCpkg.bat script be used to download, build, and install the prerequisite packages.
+	If you use this, place a path to vcpkg.exe in your system's PATH environment variable.
 - hunter package manager (alternative)
 	This does not require prior installation.
 It will download and install itself if using startupHunter.bat